-In compliance with state authorization for the delivery of distance education, UNG online courses, degrees and certificate programs are not available in Indiana and Minnesota.
+In compliance with state authorization for the delivery of distance education, UNG online courses, degrees and certificate programs are not available some states.
 If you are not a Georgia resident, email firstname.lastname@example.org to check program availability in your state.
 This email address is exclusively for questions regarding state authorization of online offerings.
 Other inquiries should be directed to the academic department offering the online program or to Graduate Admissions.

 International applicants who must be issued an F-1 visa by UNG to enter the United States to attend school may not apply for completely online programs or part-time programs (less than nine hours fall and spring semesters).

 Department of Sociology & Human Services

 The knowledge obtained in the interdisciplinary Gerontology Certificate can be applied to a variety of professional fields such as social work, psychology, public policy, public affairs, and more.

 Depending on your professional focus, a recipient of the Gerontology Certificate could expect to work in a variety of settings, including mental health clinics, welfare and human service agencies, hospitals, nursing homes, research facilities, and other office or healthcare environments.